echoedtes/echoedtes/README.md

-:  光 › Roxas & Sora yume {sharing! ♡} Any/Preferred masc terms
+:  光 › Roxas & Sora yume {sharing! ♡} Unofficial ceo of Soriku and docks!!

-Call me by Istvan or Ekko ,, unofficial ceo of Soriku and docks!!
+Call me by Istvan or Ekko ,, Any/Preferred masc terms

 C+H = YES!
 YAY!
 KH, YGO and FF fans encouraged to int.